 Discussions: Much can be gained by discussing images in a group environment.
 I believe this critique based approach to be valuable within clubs and I am happy to lead such evenings.
 Please contact me to discuss further.

 Exhibitions: Having gaining my ABPE in 2019 and my AFIAP in 2009 I continue to support the British Photographic Exhibition circuit and the UK International Exhibitions.
 Receiving Gold, Silver, and Bronze RPS Medals at Southampton in 2008, along with acceptances in The Royal Photographic Society International Print Exhibition and The London Salon of Photography are my most memorable exhibition achievements.
-In recent years I have also exhibited as part of Photo 8 and Spectrum Photo Art.
+I also exhibit regularly as part of Spectrum Photo Art.

 Club and Federation service: In 1993 I joined the Surrey Photographic Association Committee and was Chairman from 2001-2003 and Chairman of the Judges' Committee from 2005-9, when I also stood down from the main Committee.
 I have continued to support the Judges committee and took over the chair again in 2017, also returning to the SPA Committee.
 I served on Epsom Camera Club’s committee from 1990 - 2009, at various times holding the offices of Secretary, Vice-Chairman, Chairman and Programme Secretary.
 I am currently External Competitions Secretary.
 In 2017 I was awarded the APAGB.